 Counterparts; Electronic Transmission.
 This MOU may be executed in counterparts, each of which shall be deemed as original but all of which together shall constitute one and the same instrument.
 Signatures may be transmitted by facsimile, email or other electronic means and shall have the same legal effect as if they were original signatures.

-IN WITNESS WHEREOF, the parties have executed this MOU effective as of the date first above written.
+IN WITNESS WHEREOF, the parties have executed this Amended MOU effective as of the date first above written.

 Albuquerque Community Foundation, a New Mexico nonprofit corporation